-If you are a grown-up who likes cooking then you know how big a task cleaning an oven can become.
-And if you are like me who loves cooking too much then it is even more of a task because choosing a day when you won’t be using your oven for more than 12 hours at length can be difficult.
+If you are a grown-up who likes cooking then you know how big a task cleaning an oven can be.
+And what if you love using your oven almost every day?
+It’s just bound to get dirty.

 However, we also know how important it is to clean your oven racks in addition to cleaning the oven.
-So be it your spring cleaning or cleaning for the holidays don’t forget to give your oven rack a good clean too as delaying the cleaning will only make it harder to clean afterward.
+So if you are spring cleaning, holiday cleaning, or just doing your weekly cleaning, don’t forget to give your oven racks a good seeing to—ignoring them will only make them harder to clean afterward.